Rugby union in Madagascar

-Rugby union in Madagascar is a popular team sport.
-As of September 2018, Madagascar is ranked 50th worldwide by World Rugby (WR), and boasts over 22,540 registered players and more than 410 rugby clubs.
+Rugby union in Madagascar is the most popular team sport in the nation.
+As of August 2023, Madagascar is ranked 45th worldwide by World Rugby (WR), and boasts over 42,540 registered players and more than 410 rugby clubs.
 Although Madagascar lacks a professional competition, as it is one of the poorest countries in the world, it does possess a national club competition that is extensively covered in the national print media, as well as having matches televised.

 Rugby is considered the national sport of Madagascar.
 The governing body is the Madagascan Rugby Federation or Fédération Malagasy de Rugby.

+Madagascar is one of the six nations where rugby union is the most popular sport, alongside New Zealand, Fiji, Samoa, Tonga, and Wales.

 History

 Rugby union was introduced to Madagascar in the 1890s by French railroad workers who played the game in the capital, Antananarivo, during the colonial period.
 Historically the sport was seen as a violent pastime of the poor, however recent developments have seen a huge increase in the sport's profile throughout the country.
 The Madagascar team, locally referred to as the Makis (a Malagasy word for the ring-tailed lemur), reached the finals of the 2005 Africa Cup, increasing nationwide interest in the sport.
-Since then they have been semi-finalists in the 2006 Africa Cup and finalists again in the 2007 Africa Cup.
+Since then they have been semi-finalists in 2006, and 2013, finished 4th in 2014, and been finalists again in 2007.

 Madagascar is a founder member of the Confederation of African Rugby (CAR), which was launched officially in January 1986, in Tunis, Tunisia.
 Rugby officials from Tunisia, Morocco, Senegal, Ivory Coast, Tanzania, Kenya, and the Seychelles also attended.